 - Overload During inverter and standby operation, the inverter monitors the DC and AC current levels.
 In the event of a short-circuit or an overload condition for more than a few seconds, the inverter will shut down.
-To start operating after this fault, the inverter would need to be restarted (turned back on) after the inverter's AC loads are reduced/removed. - Over-temperature If internal power components begin to exceed their safe operating temperature level, the inverter will shut down to protect itself from damage.
-The inverter's status LED turns OFF to indicate the over-temperature fault condition.
-The inverter will automatically restart after the units cools down. - Internal Fault The inverter continually monitors several internal components and the processor communications.
-If an condition occurs that does not allow proper internal operation, the inverter will shutdown to protect itself and the connected loads.
-The inverter will need to be reset to start operating, refer to section 4.4 for information on resetting the inverter.
+To start operating after this fault, the inverter must be restarted (turned back on) once the inverter's AC loads are reduced/removed. - Over-temperature If internal power components begin to exceed their safe operating temperature level, the inverter will shut down to protect itself from damage.
+The inverter's status LED turns off to indicate the over-temperature fault condition.
+The inverter automatically restarts after the unit cools down. - Internal Fault The inverter continually monitors several internal components and the processor communications.
+If a condition occurs that does not allow proper internal operation, the inverter will shut down to protect itself and the connected loads.
+The inverter will need to be reset to start operating refer to Section 4.3 for information on resetting the inverter.

 Inverter battery turn Inverter Model

 ON/OFF Levels MS2000/MS2012 MS2812 MS4024

-НВСО >16.8 VDC >16.8 VDC >33.8 VDC
+HBCO >16.8 VDC >16.8 VDC >33.8 VDC

 HBCI 16.5 VDC 16.5 VDC 33.2 VDC

 LBCI 12.5 VDC 12.5 VDC 25.0 VDC

 LBCO (1 minute delay) 10.0 VDC (9.0 - 12.2 VDC) 10.0 VDC (9.0 - 12.2 VDC) 20.0 VDC (18.0 - 24.4 VDC)

 LBCO (immediate) 8.5 VDC 8.5 VDC 17.0 VDC